This Is Copper

-ThusThat uses waste from the copper industry to design a series of objects that demonstrate its potential as an alternative to cement, with a much lower carbon footprint.
+Design Studio ThusThat worked with waste from the copper industry to design a series of objects that demonstrate its potential as an alternative to cement, which has a much lower carbon footprint.

-Copper is ubiquitous to our world, yet nearly entirely invisible.
+Copper is ubiquitous, yet entirely invisible.
 It is the oldest metal used by humankind, with ancient uses dating 8000 years ago due to its malleability and antimicrobial properties (indeed, even against viruses).
-Today, it is crucial for a renewable future: a wind turbine alone can have up to 5 tonnes of copper, and 10 tonnes of copper are needed per kilometer of highspeed rail.
+Today, it is crucial for a renewable future: a wind turbine alone can have up to 5 tonnes of copper, and 10 tonnes of copper are needed per kilometre of highspeed rail.

-Slag is used as both aggregate, and cementitious binder, forming an inorganic polymer concrete (also known as a "geopolymer").
-The slag is atomized into a powder, and activated in the presence of an alkali, setting off an inorganic polymerization reaction.
-This material makes use of the inherent high-temperature industrial process of refining copper (both in mining and recycling), providing a silica structure that allows for the polymerization without the need for any additional thermal treatment.
+Slag is used as both aggregate and cementitious binder, forming an inorganic polymer concrete (also known as a "geopolymer").
+The slag is atomised into a powder, and activated in the presence of an alkali, setting off an inorganic polymerisation reaction.
+This material makes use of the inherent high-temperature industrial process of refining copper (both in mining and recycling), providing a silica structure that allows for polymerisation without the need for any additional thermal treatment.

-Collaboration with the SREMat grouo of KU Leuven, lead by Yiannis Pontikes
+Collaboration with the SREMat grouo of KU Leuven, led by Yiannis Pontikes

 Accessible to visitors of the Future Materials Lab